 ...
-I would like to know more about the healing abilities of this ( ginseng ) root.
+I would like to know more about the healing abilities of this (meaning ginseng ) root.
 I have diabetes and I would appreciate expert advice on how often to apply it and in what form, and whether you have any specific results in the treatment of diabetes.
 What am I sure of what I ordered is Korean Ginseng?
 I do not know what the difference is against Chinese and other ???
 Thank you in advance for your reply.
 Marián.

 Dear Mr. Marián,

 Slow salesman Matěj Naponáhlo sold a kilo of sugar on cubes, weighed one after the other weighed on the weight, and after each dice he waited until the weight stabilized.
 Mrs. Anna Pustovkova, who was the first in the queue, did not survive, las her 3 dice of sugar from the vendor and ran to complain to the city office.
 They released him.

 In the morning Mrs. Pustovka made tea with one cube of sugar.
 He was totally overcooked, and nothing was cured from sugar.
 Eventually, he used the whole city.
 They were looking for shopkeepers to write a notice, but in vain - salesman Matěj Naponáhlo was in the pantry and a year there he wondered if the clove would keep his cloak when he was hanging it.
 And he kept it.